General information

 Subpoenas

 Subpoenas are an order from a court telling someone to come to a deposition or come to court to offer their testimony.
 They can include directions to bring documents with them, in which case they are called a subpoena duces tecum.
-Subpoena requirements are discussed in Superior Court Civil Rule CR 45.
+Subpoena requirements are discussed in Civil Court Rule CR 45 for Superior Court and CRLJ 45 for District Court.

 For additional information about subpoenas well as instruction and forms: